risk-first/website/risks/Communication-Risk.md

  >
 ```

-This is now the HTTP protocol proper, and these 4 lines are sending information _over the connection_ to the `google.com` server, to ask it for the page.
+This is now the HTTP protocol proper, and these 4 lines are sending text _over the connection_ to the `google.com` server, to ask it for the page.

+Is this all in one IP packet, or several?
+We don't know:  that detail is handled at a lower-level of the protocol stack, and is **abstracted** away from this level.

 Finally, the server gets to respond:

 ```bash
  < HTTP/1.1 301 Moved Permanently